Latest Posts

 Litmus

 Litmus is a tool for designing, building, and testing emails.
-Starting December 1, 2022, it is required that all emails to prospective and admitted undergraduate students be created within Litmus.
+We require that all non-text-only emails sent to prospective and admitted undergraduate students be created within Litmus; for exceptions, review our Alternative Access Plan.
 This allows us to utilize shared templates and test for accessibility and other potential delivery issues.
-After December 1, 2022, if your email does not use a Litmus template it will be held back from being sent.
-Litmus training [...]
+Litmus training guide Roles & Access Everyone that logs in to Litmus as either a [...]

 2022 First-Year Accept/Decline Survey